What is the best Everest Base Camp trek packing list?

 We wanted to carry everything ourselves without hiring a porter.
 This meant that we wanted to keep our total weight below 15 kg (33 pounds) each.

-So we scoured all sorts of website, talked to other travelers who had made the trek before us, packed and repacked, and finally came up with what was, for us, the ultimate packing list for our 16-day trek to Everest Base Camp and Gokyo Lakes.
+So we scoured all sorts of websites, talked to other travelers who had made the trek before us, packed and repacked, and finally came up with what was, for us, the ultimate packing list for our 16-day trek to Everest Base Camp and Gokyo Lakes.

 We've got you covered with everything we brought (or wished we had packed) and the things needed for the EBC trek.
 Continue reading for our detailed packing list, plus tons of tips we learned along the way!